 - By Kavitha SuranaKavitha Surana is an editorial fellow at Foreign Policy, where she produces breaking news and original reports with a particular focus on immigration, counterterrorism, and border security policy.
 Previously, Kavitha worked at New York magazine’s Bedford + Bowery blog, CNNMoney, The Associated Press in Italy, and Fareed Zakaria GPS and has freelanced from Italy and Germany for publications like Quartz, Al Jazeera America, OZY, and GlobalPost/PRI.
 In 2015, she was awarded a Fulbright trip to Germany, as well as a grant from the Heinrich Böll Foundation to report on migration and integration.
-She also reported from Senegal with a grant from the Bureau for International Reporting in 2014.
+She also reported from Rwanda and Senegal.
 Kavitha studied European history at Columbia University and holds a master’s degree in journalism and European studies from New York University.
 She has studied in Italy and Peru and speaks Italian, Spanish, Portuguese, and French., Molly O’TooleMolly O’Toole is a senior reporter at Foreign Policy, covering immigration, refugees, and national security.
 She was FP’s sole 2016 presidential campaign reporter, on the trail from New Hampshire to Nevada.
 Previously, she covered the politics of national security for Atlantic Media’s Defense One, where she reported from Congress, the White House, the Pentagon, and the State Department.
 Before that, she was a news editor at the Huffington Post.
 Molly has also reported on national and international politics for Reuters, the Nation, The Associated Press, and Newsweek International, among others, from Washington, New York, Mexico City, and London.
 She received her dual master’s degree in journalism and international relations from New York University and her bachelor’s from Cornell University and in 2016 was a grant recipient of the International Women’s Media Foundation.
 She will always be a Californian.

 Just hours before President Donald Trump’s second ban on travellers from six majority-Muslim countries was to go into effect, a federal judge in Hawaii granted a motion for a nationwide temporary restraining order, dealing the president another defeat on one of his signature issues.